COValhalla/Ubuntu-Setup/README.md

 - Install ohmyzsh
 - Add custom partial search history to ~/.inputrc
 - Instal pyenv for python management (python3 is pre-installed by default)
-  - Using update-alternatives, I symlinked `python` to work `sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 1`
+  - Add variable lines to ~/.zshrc

 4. Other Applications